yakir12/AntsArticle.jl/README.md

 ## Troubleshooting
 When adding this package I got a
 ```
-Warning: julia version requirement for package CoffeeBeetles not satisfied
+Warning: julia version requirement for package AntsArticle not satisfied
 ```
 You'll need to update your Julia to 1.4 or higher.